 Cash Flow from Oper.
 Cap.
 Ex.
 Long-Term Debt

 From the table above one can see how cash flow and capital expenditures have exploded between 2009 and 2013.
 From a Houston economy perspective, capital spending is an important metric because that translates more into jobs and tangentially housing demand.
 It’s grown by $65 billion since 2009.
 Operating cash flow has only grown by $53 billion with the shortfall being made up by borrowing.
 In fact, borrowing has grown far faster than the excess of capital spending over operating cash flow as it has risen by $42 billion.
 The Majors are responsible for approximately $29 billion despite capital spending being less than operating cash flow.
 I believe much of the excess borrowing has been to support dividend payments and stock repurchases.
-The following chart shows how the Houston economy has produced some very solid job growth which in turn has led to lower unemployment and a strong demand for housing and higher home prices as the two additional graph show.
+The following chart shows how the Houston economy has produced some very solid job growth which in turn has led to lower unemployment and a strong demand for housing and higher home prices as the two additional graph shows.

 The Obama administration allowed for some very limited exports of oil and the opening up of the Mexican petroleum industry to foreign firms, Houston is very well positioned for continued growth.
 It has one of the best medical centers in the world, a top port, and a vibrant energy infrastructure.
 We are delighted that we were able to integrate our traumas from the past related to Houston in a healthy way so that it did not eventually get in the way of us making what we believe will turn out to be very wise investments.

 I’ll sign off with one last piece of timeless wisdom from Carl Jung: